-As with online VAT filing, there are some exemptions from MTD for VAT.
+There are some exemptions from MTD for VAT.
 However, the exemption categories are tightly-drawn and are unlikely to be applicable to most VAT registered businesses.

 We can help you to meet your MTD for VAT obligations.

 Tax and your investments